 Cocker Spaniels are available through reputable breeders as well as dog rescues and shelters.
 There are good breeders and good rescues, and we’ve done the research to ensure you find the best option for you and your family.

 How do I handle the grief of losing my Cocker Spaniel?
 Sadly, at some point a Cocker Spaniel will pass away.
 Bringing a dog into your life means someday they will likely pass before you.

 Grief becomes a part of who you are but your Cocker Spaniel would not want you to mourn forever.
 Here’s an article we wrote to help with the loss of a dog.

 Is a Cocker Spaniel the right dog for me?
 If you understand the history of a particular breed and what the dog’s purpose is, this is very helpful in helping to decide whether a dog is right for you in general.
 Here’s how to tell if the Cocker Spaniel is the right dog for you.

 Where can I learn more about Cocker Spaniels?
-Join our mailing list here and also our Facebook group, Club Cocker: Wigglebutts Worldwide.
+Join our Facebook group, Club Cocker: Wigglebutts Worldwide.